 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The state of Washington is among the best places for rockhounding.
-It is filled with all kinds of geologic activity from petrified forests, glaciers, giant lava flows, caverns, active volcanoes, or caves.
+It is filled with all kinds of geologic activity from petrified forests, glaciers, giant lava flows, caverns, active volcanoes, and caves.
 If you ever wondered where to go rockhounding in Washington state, practically everywhere is a hidden gem waiting to be discovered.
 But what can you find?

-The best places for rockhounding in Washington State are the Horse Heaven Hills area, the Pacific Ocean beaches, stream gravels, rivers, the beaches around Olympic National Park, or the endless mines across the state.
+The best places for rockhounding in Washington State are the Horse Heaven Hills area, the Pacific Ocean beaches, stream gravels, rivers, the beaches around Olympic National Park, and the endless mines across the state.
 You can find obsidian, geodes, agates, opals, gold, fossilized wood, fossils, and more.

 The official state fossil of Washington is the Columbian Mammoth, while the state gemstone is petrified wood due to its abundance.
 Most of it is found in the state’s eastern and western parts, particularly in the Columbia Plateau basalts or the Gingko Petrified Forest State Park in Vantage.